World Naked Bike Ride: History

 Simon Oosterman, the organizer of the 2005 WNBR in Auckland, and the first to be arrested during a WNBR event, is credited with going further and refocusing on the issue on moving away from fossil fuel dependency in the context of climate change.
 He urged: "Stop the indecent exposure to vehicle emissions."

-The largest WNBR event is held in Portland OR. with over 10,000 participants.
+The 2004 WNBR saw events in 28 cities, in ten countries on four continents.
+By 2010, WNBR had expanded to stage rides in 74 cities, in 17 countries, from the United States to the United Kingdom and Hungary to Paraguay.
+The Portland World Naked Bike Ride in Portland, Oregon, is the largest WNBR event with over 10,000 participants in 2019.